fiveisgreen/FTtP-Protocol/Protocol.md

 Yes, this is the opposite of OSHA.
 If you can’t think of a song, use this long paragraph of instructions or The Rainbow Passage (see Resources section).
 The computer vision display will let you know if you moved your jaw enough.
-(If no computer vision setup is available, see the master branch.)
+(If no computer vision setup is available, see the "nonComputerVision" branch.)
 **Don’t mumble.
 TRY to crash the score.** (If you *fail* to crash it, the mask is good. ) Some good masks will fail, but this ensures that only good masks will pass.
 The priority is the user’s safety, not protecting the ego of the mask company.